nyxragon/secretsnitch/contributing.md

     - XYZ Variable: <regex> # A variable pattern, such as OPENAI_API_KEY
 ```

-The services consist of two classifications
+There are two types of signatures

 - Variable name patterns: These are denoted by the use of the word "Variable" in their key.
 These for variable names in code, where the secret may not have a recognizable pattern, but the name of the variable generally follows a pattern.
 For example, passwords are random, but their field tends to be named "password" in most instances.
 Therefore, this is a Generic password variable pattern.